What is the Chain of Responsibility (or CoR)?

 While you may be subpoenaed to provide documents or evidence, you should seek legal advice before handing over any materials.
 It is suggested that you refrain from making any formal comment or admitting any liability before seeking formal legal advice.
 You are not legally compelled to answer any question from any authority at any time.

 We have heaps of procedures in our workplace, but we don’t document them, where does that leave us?

 While it’s great that you have systems in place, especially safety systems, it is best to formalise them by documenting them, reviewing them and updating them when required.
 Although any safety procedure is commendable, it will carry much more weight in court should you have to prove you have been trying to do the right thing in your workplace.

 Does our business have to determine, and document time spent on site by a driver?

-It signing a fitness to driver document enough to ensure a driver is fit for work?
+Is signing a fitness to driver document enough to ensure a driver is fit for work?

 Yes, and you are probably considered the most responsible in all the parties listed in the chain, within the HVNL.
-Also, regarding your position, as an executive of the business you are also party to the executive liability provisions.
-This means that you are ultimately responsible and accountable for compliance at the coal face, by ensuring that middle management are performing due diligence and ensuring contractors are not being given prohibited requests.
+Also, regarding your position, as an executive of the business, you are also party to the executive liability provisions.
+This means that you are ultimately responsible and accountable for compliance at the coal face, by ensuring that middle management is performing due diligence and ensuring contractors are not given prohibited requests.
 The bill that enforces this element is also independent, meaning that it will not take a breach for an investigation to potentially ensue.
-So even if nothing has gone wrong, if your business by the actions or inaction’s of its workforce are putting anyone who drivers a heavy vehicle at risk, you can be prosecuted directly.
+So even if nothing has gone wrong, if your business by the actions or inaction’s of its workforce is putting anyone who drivers a heavy vehicle at risk, you can be prosecuted directly.